Balanced Low-Complexity and Flexible Error-Correction List Flip Decoding for Polar Codes: Preliminaries

-\subsection{CA-SCL decoder}
+\subsection{CA-SCL Decoder}

-The CA-SCL decoder \cite{[4]},\cite{[5]} is a well-known polar code decoding algorithm due to its superior performance.
-The main reason for obtaining excellent performance is the use of multiple candidate paths and a CRC check.
+The CA-SCL decoder \cite{[4],[5]} is a well-known decoder for polar codes due to its superior performance.
+The primary reason for its excellent performance is the aid of CRC in selecting the best decoding path.

+Assume $L$ is the total number of candidate paths.
+In CA-SCL decoding, the path metric (PM) is used to measure the reliability of these paths, and can be computed as \cite{[8]}: